 Headteacher, Amherst Junior School - Mr Andrew Reid

-Clerk to the Governors - Mrs Helen Barber
+Clerk to the Governors - Ms Patricia Ferrus

 The Governing Body is led by the Chair, elected by the Governing Body from within its membership.
 The role of Chair is set for a one year period.

-The Chair is supported in her work by a Vice Chair, who is delegated certain tasks and responsibilities.
+The Chair is supported in her work by two Vice Chairs, who are delegated certain tasks and responsibilities.
 The role of Vice Chair is also set for a one year period.

 The Governing Body may choose to appoint Governors to take on other additional specific roles.
 Currently, these are as follows:-